 Unlike your meal prep and leftovers, however, coffee should be stored in a pantry, not the freezer.
 Here’s why.

-Coffee Beans in Freezer?
+Storing Coffee Beans in Freezers?
 Think Again

 One of the biggest enemies of coffee is moisture.
 Moisture makes coffee beans turn bad quickly.
 Not to mention, it dulls the taste in the process.
 A fridge or freezer has a high moisture content, making it a very humid environment.
 As a result, storing coffee in freezer or fridge options is terrible.
 It does the opposite of preserving your coffee and makes it taste bad in the process.